MSBM Roundtable Examines Agile Leadership For Digital Transformation

 Last year, the deliberations at the MSBM Roundtable looked at strategic digital leadership to exploit data assets for value creation development.
 Prior forums, from 2010 to 2018, helped policy-makers and organizational leaders to innovate and manage risk by providing new analytical tools, informing the bankruptcy legislation for business recovery from financial distress, reinventing business models in the aftermath of the 2007-2009 global economic crisis, and strengthen firms in the construction sector.

-The 10th MSBM Roundtable is organized by the Mona School of Business and Management (MSBM), in partnership with the Broadcasting Commission of Jamaica, the Jamaica Stock Exchange, the Private Sector Organization of Jamaica and the Project Management Institute.
+The 10th MSBM Roundtable is organised by the Mona School of Business and Management (MSBM), in partnership with the Broadcasting Commission of Jamaica, the Jamaica Stock Exchange, the Private Sector Organisation of Jamaica and the Project Management Institute.